Air purifier: Consumer concerns

 Other aspects of some air cleaners are hazardous gaseous by-products from ozone-generating units, noise level, frequency of filter replacement, electrical consumption, and visual appeal.
 Ozone production is typical for air ionizing purifiers.
 A high concentration of ozone is dangerous, although most air ionizers produce low amounts, low rates of ozone reduce the effectiveness.
 A build up can cause detrimental health effects especially for vulnerable people.
 The noise level of a purifier can often be obtained through a customer service department and is usually reported in decibels (dB).
 The noise levels for most purifiers can vary and may be dependent on fan speed.
 Frequency of filter replacement and electrical consumption are the major operation costs for any purifier.
 There are many types of filters; some can be cleaned by water, by hand or by vacuum cleaner, while others need to be replaced every few months or years.
-Sometimes suitable filters are only sold by the manufacturer for a high cost, some have DRM control so only replacement filters authorised by the manufactuere can be used.
+Sometimes suitable filters are only sold by the manufacturer for a high cost, some have DRM control so only replacement filters authorised by the manufacturer can be used.
 In the United States, some purifiers are certified as Energy Star and are energy efficient.

 HEPA technology is used in portable air purifiers as it removes common airborne allergens.
 The US Department of Energy has requirements manufacturers must pass to meet HEPA requirements.
 The HEPA specification requires removal of at least 99.97% of 0.3 micrometers airborne pollutants.
 Products that claim to be "HEPA-type", "HEPA-like", or "99% HEPA" do not satisfy these requirements and may not have been tested in independent laboratories.

 Air purifiers may be rated on a variety of factors, including Clean Air Delivery Rate (which determines how well air has been purified); efficient area coverage; air changes per hour; energy usage; and the cost of the replacement filters.
 Two other important factors to consider are the length that the filters are expected to last (measured in months or years) and the noise produced (measured in decibels) by the various settings that the purifier runs on.
 This information is available from most manufacturers.